-On the 3rd of march in the evening the respondent together with 4 friends, all young men from Pakistan took a taxi from Velika Kladusa, BiH to Sturlic, BiH.
-Leaving Sturlic around 11 pm, they crossed the border into Croatia and from there walked in the forest for an estimate of 5 hours before the Croatian police apprehended them.
-The respondent recounts that they were walking to the west from Sturlic, crossing the river Korana walking in the direction of Slunj, Croatia.
+On 3rd March 2022 in the evening the respondent together with four friends, all young men from Pakistan took a taxi from Velika Kladuša, BiH to a place near the border with Croatia.
+Leaving that place around 11 pm, they crossed the border into Croatia and from there walked in the forest for an estimated five hours before what the respondent describes as Croatian police apprehended them.
+The respondent recounts that they were walking in the direction of Slunj, Croatia.

 The group related that they were apprehended by seven officers who they identified as Croatian policemen looking at their uniforms.
 The apprehension took place at around 4 am in the forest near Croatian highway A1.
 The policemen stopped the group and told them to give them everything they had.
 Reportedly, the officers then proceeded to take the five power banks and five mobile phones of the respondent and his friends.
 The group voiced their wish to claim asylum repeatedly, but the policeman did not react.
 The respondent was unable to see where the policeman brought the group´s belongings.
 They only returned a few of the mobile phones, which in the meantime had been broken (see the main image).
 The officers kept the power banks.

 The respondent described the policemen as aggressive in their behavior and language, while they escorted the group to two police vans waiting on the highway.
 The walk between the apprehension and the police vans lasted approximately 30-40 minutes.
 The policeman told the group to get into the two vehicles and the group followed the request.
 The police then drove the group to a border crossing nearby.